 Jonathan Bouaziz, CEO at Kardinal: The market of parcel delivery has become extremely volatile since 2020.
 We have seen a strong growth of e-commerce due to the pandemic.
 Parcel delivery players, postal operators started to invest drastically in new infrastructure.
 More recently, we have seen a drop in volumes and so, carriers were focused on having the best revenue possible.
 On the other hand, costs are increasing.
 That’s why carriers are looking for ways to protect and improve their margins.
 This is why the two solutions of Kardinal and Open Pricer are complementary and match perfectly.

 On the cost side Kardinal helps Operations departments to design the right delivery organization and achieve delivery quality at minimum cost.
 The Kardinal Last Mile Costs platform builds optimal delivery territories recommendations based on daily and weekly field data updates (parcels, subcontractors, delivery areas, territorial coverage, etc.) This makes it possible to calculate the number of tours, kilometers traveled, delivery cost and CO2 emissions.
 But the financial aspects of delivery – i.e. tour profitability – are not taken into account in the platform.

 Daniel Rueda, CEO at Open Pricer: The Open Pricer platform provides a solution on the revenue side.
 It calculates optimal package prices for sales teams to maximize contribution margin for each deal.
 To do this we use billing data, customer segmentation, but also operations and cost data.
 However, last mile costs used for pricing are typically averaged per country or delivery depot and do not take into account tour capacity utilization.
-So both of us are providing two different solutions.

 By talking together, we have realized that by exchanging data, our two platforms could bring much more value to our clients.
 That’s the objective of this partnership.